Right Arrow

 The hidden costs of fragmented oversight

-Traditional multi-site management relies on periodic site visits, phone calls, and delayed reporting that create dangerous blind spots.
+Traditional multi-site management relies on periodic site visits, phone calls, and delayed reporting that create blind spots.
 Consider these operational realities:

 • Communication gaps multiply when teams rely on manual processes that cannot keep pace with contemporary construction demands